September 9, 2024

 Investors need to be experienced, well capitalized operators that can identify opportunities, execute a plan to operate-transform a property and capitalize the project.
 Investors can then obtain financing and achieve the returns required by investors.

+Amid this backdrop of uncertainty, SSA has been actively advising banks and other private lenders on their CRE portfolios.
 Assessing commercial real estate loans is a crucial part of the underwriting-portfolio management process for financial institutions.
 Proper assessment helps in determining the creditworthiness of the borrower and the risk associated with the loan.

 Removing impaired loans from a bank’s balance sheet is a complex process that typically involves a combination of strategies to mitigate losses.
 Some options include: